 Beeches are deciduous trees with leaves arranged alternately on the shoots.
 Leaves are more or less oval with a fine fringe of silky hairs around the margin which gradually disappear as summer progresses.
-The catkin-like flowers appear in early summer (fig. 2) and are followed by the tough spiky cupule which opens to release a pair of three-sided beechnuts.
+The catkin-like male flowers (fig. 2) are more obvious than the more subtle female flowers which are followed by the tough spiky cupule which opens to release a pair of three-sided beechnuts.